lmcrean/odyssey-docs/readme_react.md

 Writing code tended to be anywhere between 50% and 70% accurate, and would require extensive revision with help, gradually moving into fully manual writing.

 Copilot, Phind and Claude were explored but GPT-4o was found to be the most accurate and helpful.

+## 6.3 Libraries

+## 6.4 Personal Acknowledgements

+# 7. License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.